Payback Method | Payback Period Formula

-The payback period is the time period required for the amount invested in an asset to be repaid by the net cash outflow from the original investment, and is expressed in years and fractions of years.
+The payback period is the time period required for the amount invested in an asset to be repaid by the net cash outflow generated by the asset.
+The payback period is expressed in years and fractions of years.
 For example, if a company invests $300,000 in a new production line, and the production line then produces cash flow of $100,000 per year, then the payback period is 3.0 years ($300,000 initial investment / $100,000 annual payback).
 An investment with a shorter payback period is considered to be better, since the investor's initial outlay is at risk for a shorter period of time.
 The calculation used to derive the payback period is called the payback method.

 The formula for the payback method is simplistic: Divide the cash outlay (which is assumed to occur entirely at the beginning of the project) by the amount of net cash flow generated by the project per year (which is assumed to be the same in every year).

 Payback Period Example